Enchanted (film): Plot

-Edward locates Giselle at Robert's apartment.
-While Edward is eager to take Giselle home to Andalasia and marry her, she suggests that they should first go on a date and get to know each other better.
+Edward locates Giselle at Robert's apartment, but although he is eager to take her home to Andalasia and marry her, she suggests they should first go on a date and get to know each other better.
 Giselle promises to return to Andalasia after the ball that night, which Robert and Nancy also attend.
-Narissa decides to come to the real world and kill Giselle herself after Nathaniel fails twice to poison her.
-At the ball, Robert and Giselle dance romantically with each other.
-Giselle and Edward then prepare to depart, but Giselle feels depressed at leaving Robert behind.
-Narissa appears as the old hag and offers the last poisoned apple to Giselle, promising that it will wipe her memories.
-Giselle takes a bite and is plunged into a sleep with mere minutes to live.
+Nathaniel reports his failure to poison Giselle to Narissa, who furiously decides to enter the real world and kill Giselle herself.

+At the ball, Robert and Giselle dance together.
+Nancy and Edward look on in dismay, noticing the chemistry between the pair, but also notice each other.
+Giselle and Edward then prepare to depart, but Giselle begins to feel guilty and anguished for leaving Robert behind.
+Shortly before midnight, Narissa appears in her old hag form, and offers the last poisoned apple to Giselle, promising that it will erase her memories of Robert.
+She takes a bite and immediately falls into a deep sleep.